Maikuolan/Common/_docs/YAML.md

 public function reconstruct(array $Arr, bool $UseCaptured = false, bool $DoWithAnchors = false): string
 ```

 The first parameter is the array that you want converted into YAML data.
-If you want to convert the object's own self-contained, already processed YAML data, just use the object's `Data` member as the reconstruct method's parameter.
+If you want to convert the object's own self-contained, already processed YAML data, just use the object's `Data` property as the reconstruct method's parameter.

 As an example: